Mahamurahti/DesignPattern-Exercises/README.md

 Convert the interface of a class into another interface clients expect.
 An adapter lets classes work together that could not otherwise because of incompatible interfaces.
 The enterprise integration pattern equivalent is the translator.

-`Note: Can be used to convert legace code to modern code i.e. adapt old thing to new`
+`Note: Can be used to convert legacy code to modern code i.e. adapt old thing to new`

 `Note: Can be implemented by extending or defining the legacy class as an object inside the adapter`
 - Structural pattern